Label-Assemble: Leveraging Multiple Datasets with Partial Labels: Introduction

+We validate the effectiveness of Label-Assemble in both computer-aided disease diagnosis and detection, supported by two clinical applications. \textbf{(I)} Assembling existing labels from ChestXray14 (available since 2017) significantly improves the accuracy of COVID-19 diagnosis from 96.3\% (previous state of the art~\cite{wang2020covid}) to 99.3\%.
+The experiments show that assembling \textit{pathologically-related} labels can improve the diagnosis accuracy of the interested disease. \textbf{(II)} Assembling partial labels can also help disease detection, \eg the detection of pancreatic ductal adenocarcinoma (PDAC) can greatly benefit from leveraging the labels of Cysts and PanNets (two other types of pancreatic abnormalities), increasing sensitivity from 52.1\% (previous state of the art~\cite{xia2022felix}) to 84.0\% and maintaining a high specificity of 98.0\%.
+The experiments also verify that assembling \textit{spatially-related} labels can help detect the interested disease more precisely.
-We have conducted extensive experiments on three natural imaging datasets and six medical benchmarks.
-Our results in~\S\ref{sec:result} demonstrate that \emph{(i)} assembling data with strictly non-overlapping labels improves the performance; \emph{(ii)} learning from a mixture of partial labels performs on par with that from full labels; \emph{(iii)} annotating ``negative examples'' facilitates long-tail and rare disease classification; and \emph{(iv)} exceeding prior arts on NIH ChestXray.
-These results are attributable to our simple yet powerful observation (illustrated in \figureautorefname~\ref{fig:tsne_mnist_zero}): \emph{learning from the classes of ``negative examples'' can better delimit the decision boundary of the class of interest.} This suggests that besides chasing for labels of the class of interest, assembling labels of alternative classes can also lead to a substantial performance gain, especially if the interested object is of a minority class---\eg rare diseases and emerging pandemics.

-To our best knowledge, we are among the first to systematically examine the rationale of assembling multiple datasets and fully exploit the potential of partial labels---the latest attempts~\cite{zhang2021dodnet, shi2021marginal, fang2020multi} built models on the labeled part of the data only.
-In summary, we make the following \textbf{four contributions}:
+In summary, the improved results from Label-Assemble are attributable to our simple yet powerful observation: \emph{learning from the classes of ``negative examples'' can better delimit the decision boundary of the class of interest}.
+This observation agrees with the concept of ``Near Misses''~\cite{winston1976psychology,gurevich2006active}, which proposed to construct negative examples near the decision boundary to facilitate the learning of visual recognizers.
+These results also suggest that rather than chasing for labels of the interested class, assembling labels of alternative classes can also lead to a substantial performance gain, especially for the minority class, \eg rare and novel diseases.
+To our best knowledge, this study is among the first to systematically examine the rationale of assembling multiple datasets and fully exploit the potential of partial labels---the latest attempts~\cite{zhang2021dodnet,shi2021marginal,fang2020multi} built models on the labeled part of the data only.

-\begin{enumerate} \item We devise a novel framework that consists of \emph{(i)} a dynamic adapter with learnable task encoding to harness partially labeled data and \emph{(ii)} pseudo labeling~\&~consistency constraints to exploit unlabeled data, while mitigating the domain gap across datasets (see~\S\ref{sec:method}). \item We start a new initiative, namely ``Label-Assemble'', and establish the feasibility and effectiveness of assembling multiple datasets with partial labels (see~\S\ref{sec:exclusive_labels}). \item We demonstrate that using existing partial labels, our model can achieve comparable performance to that using a fully curated dataset with exhaustive labels, eliminating the need for an additional $40\%$ of annotation costs in thorax disease classification (see~\S\ref{sec:on_par_full_label}). \item We present a unique annotation scheme for computer-aided diagnosis of rare diseases and emerging pandemics, assembling existing labels of related diseases rather than narrowly pursuing extensive labels for the class of interest (see~\S\ref{sec:rare_disease}). \end{enumerate}